lvgl/lvgl/docs/get-started/arduino.md

 ## Initialize LVGL and run an example

 Take a look at [LVGL_Arduino.ino](https://github.com/lvgl/lvgl/blob/master/examples/LVGL_Arduino.ino) to see how to initialize LVGL.
-It also uses TFT_eSPI as driver.
+TFT_eSPI is used as the display driver.

 In the INO file you can see how to register a display and a touch pad for LVGL and call an example.